aurovilleresearchplatform/aurovilleresearchplatform.github.io/_posts/2022-03-02-Would-you-like-to-do-research-in-Auroville.md

 We encourage everyone to do some form of part-time volunteering besides doing their research.
 It is not only a great way to give back to the community, but also a good opportunity to meet and exchange with Aurovilians and get a good feel for what Auroville is about!

-# Key Resources for Developing Your Research Project
+# Key resources for developing your research project

 Here are some key resources for you to consult in considering what research to undertake in Auroville: